davismaghanga/sehemu-za-nchi/README.md

 # sehemu-za-nchi

-This is an API that should expose regions,counties and subcounties in Kenya.
+This is an API that exposes regions,counties and subcounties in Kenya.